dp8523/RochesterMunchies/docs/DesignDoc.md

 Our unit testing strategy is primarily in creating a fake database of snacks and using that fake database to assert various functions and conditional statements.
-The code coverage achieved from unit testing our snack files have shown to be above 90% covered, where the final 10% lie in additional functions yet to be covered and will be our primary focus for code coverage.
+The code coverage achieved from unit testing our snack files have shown to be above 90% covered.
+The teams code coverage is finished with the mvp and 10% for the backend.

 ![api controller coverage](api_controller_coverage.png)
 ![api model coverage](api_model_coverage.png)
 ![api persistence coverage](api_persistence_coverage.png)
-The teams code coverage is finished with the mvp and 10% for the backend.